 Electronic Medical Records (EHR)

 There is evidence that the use of electronic medical records can reduce the costs associated with tort claims and malpractice judgments.
 It is intuitive that if EHR improves patient safety through provider order entry and clinical decision support, fewer tort claims will result.
 Just as important is the fact that most malpractice claims, settlements, and judgments occur because the clinical documentation is inadequate to explain or justify the clinical decisions and care provided to the patient.
 Private sector malpractice insurers often offer discounts to practices using electronic records because these practices have lower claim costs.

-The use of EHR for both clinics and hospitals is slowly becoming more commonplace.
-The Veterans Health Administration is an example of a federal agency that has made the transition to a paperless medical records system.
-The IHS is also testing the use of a similar electronic health records system at a number of health centers (see section on EHR at the IHS Web page).
+The use of EHR for both IHS clinics and hospitals is commonplace.
 However, the same requirements for documentation of care and protection of information apply equally to EHR as they do to traditional paper files.
-Once a tort claim is filed, the information contained within the subject patient’s EHR must be electronically locked and or stored to prevent alteration or loss of evidence.
+Once a tort claim is filed, the information contained within the subject patient's EHR must be electronically locked and or stored to prevent alteration or loss of evidence.

 Remember, the patient's record is both a medical and legal document; make it work for the benefit of the patient and the medical staff.

-1 The JCAHO National Patient Safety Standards contains a list of “Do Not Use” abbreviations for physician orders.
-Refer to your facility’s JCAHO Manual.
+1 The Joint Commission's National Patient Safety Standards contains a list of "Do Not Use" abbreviations for physician orders.
+Refer to your facility's Joint Commission's Manual.